LinuxCrafts/samba-ad-dc/README.md

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute this code for your own projects.

+## Disclaimer:
+The Docker image repository is provided as-is, and users should review and understand the configurations and dependencies before deploying Samba AD DC instances in production environments.